 High Pressure Coolant

 With Through Spindle Coolant, you’ve made sure the cnc coolant is being delivered to exactly the right location where it will do the most good.
-The next level of benefit comes from dramatically increasing the pressure and volume of coolant delivered to that sweet spot.
-Of course this improves chip evacuation, hence the reduction in the need for peck drilling, but High Pressure Coolant (abbreviated HPC) is where there’s a chance for the cooling capabilities of “Coolant” to really shine.
+The next level of benefit comes from dramatically increasing the pressure and volume of coolant delivered to that sweet spot in the cutting zone.
+Of course this improves chip evacuation, hence the reduction in the need for peck drilling, but High Pressure Coolant (abbreviated HPC) is where there’s a chance for the cooling ability of “Coolant” to really shine.

 The trouble with Coolant’s cooling is that it can be spotty.
 A droplet hits the tool here, another hits the workpiece there, a third bounces off a chip, and there’s just not enough consistency.
 Mist and air blasts do almost as good a job cooling as a result.
 The exception is on materials like Titanium that don’t conduct heat very well.
 For those types of work, flood coolant is essential.
 But aluminum, for example, conducts heat extremely well.
 It’s hard to tell a difference between flood and mist unless you’ve really got a great flood system going.